Table of Contents

 A bullish divergence RSI setup occurs when the price forms lower lows, but the RSI forms higher lows.
 This suggests that, even though price is falling, momentum is rising — a powerful sign that the downtrend may be losing steam.

-This is where the RSI divergence indicator shines, giving a voice to hidden strength in the market.
+This is where this indicator shines, giving a voice to hidden strength in the market.

 2. Bearish RSI Divergence